Codemation Docs

 }

 3. Publish to npm (or your private registry) as you would any TypeScript library.
-Ensure files / exports include dist/ and that the plugin entry path is correct for consumers.
+Ensure files / exports include dist/ and that both the root package entrypoints and the plugin discovery entry path are correct for consumers.

 Using a plugin in a project